 Whereas some individuals nonetheless maintain privateness considerations over the know-how, Mr Pearce stated that their drone program was regulated by strict tips.

 “We've got actually strict tips and we fly by CASA laws,” he stated.
-“There’s so many regulatory obligations that we've to abide by.”
+“There’s so many regulatory obligations that we have now to abide by.”

-Mr Pearce stated that he hoped the drones might be used alongside different emergency providers and ultimately be rolled out to extra golf equipment.
+Mr Pearce stated that he hoped the drones could possibly be used alongside different emergency providers and ultimately be rolled out to extra golf equipment.

-“There’s such an amazing use for these drones in different emergency environments, notably flood rescues,” he stated.
+“There’s such an incredible use for these drones in different emergency environments, notably flood rescues,” he stated.

 “What I see the longer term being is that in a flood emergency, standing side-by-side with these SES volunteers shall be lifesavers of their lifesaving gear flying the drone and supporting them.